bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialsODE.md

 ## Periodic orbits with Parallel Standard Shooting

 We use a different method to compute periodic orbits: we rely on a fixed point of the flow.
 To compute the flow, we use `DifferentialEquations.jl`.
-This way of computing periodic orbits should be more precise than the previous one.
+This way of computing periodic orbits should be more precise than the Trapezoid method.
 We use a particular instance called multiple shooting which is computed in parallel.
-This is an additional advantage compared to the previous method.
+This is an additional advantage compared to the two previous methods.

 ```@example TUTODE
 using DifferentialEquations